Orlando Jopling: Cello Suites

 Concert 2: Wednesday 24 September, 12 noon

-St Osyth Priory Chapel, CO16 8GW
+St Osyth Priory Chapel, St Osyth Priory, West Field Lane, CO16 8GW

 Today's repertoire is a journey through light, shadow, and reflection, beginning with Bach’s Suite No. 1 in G major, where the familiar Prelude sets a joyful and uplifting tone.
 This is followed by Britten’s Second Cello Suite, full of intense expression through dramatic contrasts and haunting melodies and demanding technical mastery.
 The final piece is a cello transcription of the Chaconne in D minor from Bach’s Violin Partita, a profound and spiritually powerful work on which to end the recital.